 - There are a number of benefits beyond the speed of the storage for data centers.

 - Hard disks will be around for the foreseeable future, but increasingly AFAs will become the dominant primary storage.

-Gavin Cohen, VP of Product and Solutions, Nimble Storage, at Hewlett Packard Enterprise, was interviewed for this article.
+Gavin Cohen was interviewed for this article.
+He is the former VP of Product and Solutions, Nimble Storage, at Hewlett Packard Enterprise.